sweeetland/bitcoin-index/README.md

 ## Setup

-First make sure to install Node.js ([here](https://nodejs.org/en/download/)), Postgresql ([here](https://www.postgresql.org/download/)) and Bitcoin Core ([here](https://bitcoin.org/en/download)).
+First make sure to install Node.js v12 ([here](https://nodejs.org/en/download/)), Postgresql v11 ([here](https://www.postgresql.org/download/)) and Bitcoin Core ([here](https://bitcoin.org/en/download)).
 Be sure to check the requirements for Bitcoin Core because it is very large! 🧨

-Clone the repo and cd into project root
+Clone the repo and cd into project root.

-### Environments:

 Currently the app supports a development and test environment.
+Before you start you will need to setup environment variables for each environment.
 Create a dev.env and test.env in src/config

 ```
 touch src/config/dev.env src/config/test.env
 ```

-The env variables to set in each file are:
+The env variables to set in each file should be pretty straightforward and are listed below.

 ```
 NODE_ENV=development || test